babelfish-for-postgresql/babelfish_project_website/_usage/migration.md

 code that may require changing before executing against Babelfish.

-### Deploying the data structure and move the data
+### Deploying the schema and migrating the data

 Run the DDL on your new Babelfish server to recreate your schema on Babelfish.
-Make code adjustments as needed.
-Most of the code is expected to work out of the box.
+Make SQL code adjustments as needed.
+Most of the SQL is expected to work out of the box.

 In case you are facing errors or problems, we recommend you check out our [discussion about differences in functionality](/docs/usage/limitations-of-babelfish).

 In the next step you can move the data from one server to the other.
-Once the data structure has been adjusted properly, and once it has been deployed successfully, moving the data itself is not expected to cause errors anymore.
+Once the schema has been adjusted properly, and once it has been deployed successfully, moving the data itself is not expected to cause errors anymore.